Vietnam.vn - Nền tảng quảng bá Việt Nam

 According to the US military, its UAVs participating in the campaign against IS in Syria were harassed by Russian military aircraft on July 6, the second time in 24 hours.
 Air Force Lieutenant General Alexus Grynkewich said the Russian fighter jets "dropped flares in front of the UAVs and flew dangerously close, putting all aircraft involved at risk."

 Since losing its last stronghold in eastern Syria in March 2019, IS remnants have retreated into the desert, occasionally launching raids against Kurdish forces and the Syrian government.
 Most of the attacks have been small-scale, targeting military targets and oil facilities in remote areas.
-But many remain concerned about the risk of IS resurgence.
+However, many remain concerned about the risk of IS resurgence.

-A UN report in February said IS had an estimated 5,000-7,000 members and supporters spread across Syria and Iraq, nearly half of whom were fighters.
+A UN report in February said IS had an estimated 5,000-7,000 members and supporters spread between Syria and Iraq, nearly half of whom were fighters.
 The threat posed by IS and its affiliates to international peace and security is expected to be very high in the second half of 2022.

-Late last year, IS announced that it had appointed Abu al-Hussein al-Husseini al-Quraishi as its supreme leader, after the previous leader was killed in southern Syria.
+Late last year, IS announced it had appointed Abu al-Hussein al-Husseini al-Quraishi as its supreme leader, after the previous leader was killed in southern Syria.

 Vu Hoang (According to AFP )